The Characteristics of a Less Conventional Website with Examples

 Great Splash of Images

-Filling the background with a professionally taken photo doctored by skillful photo editing, makes the site look like a full-screen flash site.
+Filling the background with a professionally taken photo enhanced by skillful photo editing, makes the site look like a full-screen flash site.
 Images play a very important role here because they are huge and they almost fill the full screen of the browser.
 They should be visually appealing and/or impactful to the eye.

 Tony Chester Folio